ouspg/CyberSecurityTesting101/2.PasswordSecurity/README.md

 `john` works for this task, but it might be a little slower than Python implementation, for example.
 Check also the `--fork` parameter.

+## Task 3: Side-channel attacks

+TBA

-## Task 3: Lifetime of the passwords
+## Task 4: Lifetime of the passwords

-> Return this task to GitHub
+> Return this task to Moodle.
+There is a peer-review box.
+You will get a grade after you have reviewed three other submissions.

 Explore the following graph about typical password lifetime.